lastvoidtemplar/Network-project/README.md

 ## Protocol

-The protocol is simple a binary protocol with request-response.
+The protocol is a simple binary protocol with request-response.

 ### Request

-- the first 4 bytes are for a 32-bits signed integer that says how many threads the server must use.
+- the first 4 bytes are for a 32-bit signed integer that says how many threads the server must use.
-- the next 4 bytes are for a 32-bits signed integer that specifies the length of the input array.
+- the next 4 bytes are for a 32-bit signed integer that specifies the length of the input array.
-- every next 8 bytes are for a 64-bits signed integer which corresponds to a number in the input array.
+- every next 8 bytes are for a 64-bit signed integer which corresponds to a number in the input array.

 ### Response